troglobit/troglobit.github.io/source/inadyn.markdown

 This is the continuation of the
 [original INADYN](http://www.inatech.eu/inadyn/) project by Narcis Ilisei.
+The goal of this project is to focus on \*BSD and various embedded Linux platforms, but *Cygwin is also supported*.
+All sane patches addressing this target audience are welcome!

-Included are relavant fixes and additions from the following
+Included so far are relavant fixes and additions from the following
 forks:

 * ["New" upstream](https://sourceforge.net/projects/inadyn/) by